mercix/CTC2ESP/README.md

 Example data string: FA:90:44:90:44:00:00:00:80:7A <br/>

 1 Always 0xFA <br/>
-2 Bitmapped data with information of active relays in EcoLogic and Ecoair no.1 <br/>
+2 Bitmaped data with information of active relays in EcoLogic and Ecoair no.1 <br/>
-3 Bitmapped data with information of active relays in EcoLogic and Ecoair no.2 <br/>
+3 Bitmaped data with information of active relays in EcoLogic and Ecoair no.2 <br/>
 4 Same as byte 2<br/>
 5 Same as byte 3 <br/>
 6 and 7 and 8 Always 0x00 <br/>